Additional Trainings

-I love laughing until I cry, delicious food, my family, travelling to lesser-known destinations, warm summer evenings, long hugs, live music, and twinkly lights at night.
+I love laughing until I cry, deep conversations, delicious food, my family, travelling to lesser-known destinations, warm summer evenings, live music, and twinkly lights at night.

 I have been married to my husband for 20 years, and together we parent three teenagers — a blend of adopted and biological siblings.